marcus-exe/docker-node-challenge-fullcyle/README.md

    - access database
    - register information
 3) Nginx (nginx)
-   - acts as a in-between from port 8080 to port 3000
+   - acts as an in-between from port 8080 to port 3000

 ## To run in your machine:
 ```